Advanced CloudFormation Skills

 The template developer and the resource developer can often be the same person.
 Most resource developers write the resources because they want to be a template developer using the resource.
 These are not necessarily formal roles, but simply two behaviors that need to happen for this entire ecosystem to work.

 We have some further footnotes here that correspond to other things we need to be aware of.
 When we see a custom resource type resource, we need to define it a certain way.
 We use depends on for other resources like normal, but we need to use a specific custom :: type name to define the custom resource.
 Furthermore, there's a special property that must be defined on all custom resources called service service.
-It's the ARN of the custom resource provider.
-That is, where CloudFormation cloud admit an event to delegate an action to the resource.
+It's the ARN of the custom resource provider, that is, where CloudFormation should admit an event to delegate an action to the resource.

 This is implemented internally as an SNS publish, and when it's used with a Lambda, that is you can write a custom resource using a Lambda, what's really going on is a Lambda and publish an SNS event into the Lambda.
 The rest of the properties can be any kind of keys that the resource developer wants to define.
 They do not need to be simple string values.
 They can be compound JSON, like any other resource.